Partial fraction decompositions on hyperplane arrangements: Towards physics

 \subsubsection{Large IBP coefficient}

 This IBP coefficient is a rational function in the same six variables as above.
 To reduce computation time, one of the Mandelstam variables can be set to $1$.
 This variable can later be re-introduced through dimensional arguments.
 We choose to set $s_{12}=1$, and so the polynomial ring here is $\mathbb{Q}[s_{15},s_{23},s_{34},s_{45},\epsilon]$.
-The numerator is then a degree $30$ polynomial in five variables, and the denominator can be written as a product of the following $29$ hyperplanes:
+The numerator is then a degree $30$ polynomial in five variables with $73763$ terms.
+As before, it can be accessed through the links in \cite{BBD+}.
+The denominator can be written as a product of the following $29$ hyperplanes:

 Given that we have set $s_{12}=1$, we have suppressed the $30$th denominator hyperplane $\ell_{30}=s_{12}$.
 Without making any modifications to Algorithm \ref{algo:PFD}, the time it takes to construct the ideals $I_{L,d}$ grows exponentially with $d$, already taking hours at $d=7$.
 By choosing subsets of the generators of the ideals one can dramatically reduce computation time.
 The only drawback is that the numerator not being in a subset of $I_{L,d}$ does not rule out the non-existence of a PFD of degree $d$.
 Using this strategy, we have found that the numerator is in an ideal contained in the ideal $I_{L,17}$.
 This smaller ideal was generated using $5985$ of the $51895935$ generators of $I_{L,17}$ (we did not include $\ell_{22},\ldots,\ell_{29}$) and took $194$ seconds to construct.
 Testing that the numerator is in this ideal took $930$ seconds, and generating the corresponding PFD took $2217$ seconds.
 This PFD has $546$ terms (counted by distinct denominators) and degree $12$ denominators.
-Comparing with the times given in \cite[Table 2]{HvM}, our algorithm implemented in \texttt{Macaulay2} is competitive with other modern PFD algorithms for Feynman integrals.
+Comparing with the times given in \cite[Table 2]{HvM}, our algorithm implemented in \texttt{Macaulay2} is competitive with other state-of-the-art PFD algorithms for Feynman integrals.